dtanoglidis/Photo_z_samples/README.md

 # Galaxy Sample optimization

-This notebook contains code related to the paper ***Optimizing galaxy samples for clustering measurements in photometric surveys***, arXiv: [1908.07150](https://arxiv.org/abs/1908.07150).
+This notebook contains code related to the paper ***"Optimizing galaxy samples for clustering measurements in photometric surveys"***, arXiv: [1908.07150](https://arxiv.org/abs/1908.07150).